When using the <Link>

 Prefetching only works in production mode.

-During development (
+During development (npm run dev

 ), prefetching is disabled to ensure live updates are always visible.